 The choices for swimming are abundant where one apparent swimming hole appears to be 30 feet deep in normal conditions.
 The rapids are truly amazing in some areas with incredible rock formations.
 As quickly as the rapids appear in some places they disappear producing a magnificent smooth flowing wide river.
 There are also some large boulders on the trail and even a rope swing for the brave of heart.

 At the end of the trail, the Conasauga River Trail #61 comes to its first and only river crossing.
 On the other side of the river is the Iron Mountain Trail junction.
-This 7.3-mile trail originates in the Chattahoochee National Forest and Georgia winding its way north into Tennesse where it junctions with the Conasauga River Trail #61 at this point.
+This 7.3-mile trail originates in the Chattahoochee National Forest located in Georgia and winds its way north into Tennesse where it junctions with the Conasauga River Trail #61 at this point.

 There is a sign indicating the danger of crossing the river here after sustained rainfall.
 During normal times the river is thigh deep and may rise as high as 5 feet after heavy rainfall.